QuantumSimulator

 q0q1HCP

-Joint phase structure changes by angle θ.
+The joint phase structure of the two-qubit state changes by angle θ.

-At θ = π this becomes the CZ gate.
+At θ=π, this becomes the CZ gate.

 Bloch sphere